Stellar is one of the most promising payment cryptocurrencies currently on the market. Forging numerous partnerships and building cutting edge tech.

 Stellar obviously has plenty of opportunities coming in the months and years ahead, but it will also face challenges of course.
 One of those challenges will be overcoming competition in its chosen space, not only from Ripple, but also from other platforms such as OmiseGo.

 Regarding its aspirations to being an ICO platform, there’s even more challenges.
-Not only is it up against Ethereum, but it is also now up against new alternatives for crowdfunding such as the Binance Launchpad.
-And with projects shying away from the ICO model due to regulatory uncertainty, it could be a struggle to gain traction in this area.
+Not only is it up against Ethereum, but it is also now up against new alternatives for crowdfunding such as the Binance Smart Chain Launchpads.
+Due to regulatory uncertainty and steep competition, it could be a struggle to gain traction in this area.

 Also of concern to some is the altruistic philosophy that Stellar is based on.
 Because it is backed by a non-profit and has global financial inclusion as its goal, there’s little focus on maximizing profits.
 While this is to be commended as a humanitarian goal, it isn’t a popular stance for businesses who might partner with Stellar.
 That could hold the XLM token from making its best gains.

-There’s no doubt that Stellar is an interesting project, and that it is popular as well.
-Even though it is ranked twelfth by market cap as I’m writing this, it has been in the top ten several times.
+There’s no doubt that Stellar is an interesting project, and that it is very popular as well.
+Even though it is ranked 18th by market cap as I’m writing this, it has been in the top ten several times.

 It faces tough competition, but it is a tough competitor itself, with a wide range of use cases, and an impressive feature set.
-The partnership with IBM is especially noteworthy, and could help boost the fortunes of Stellar.
+The partnerships with IBM and the Ministry of Digital Transformation of Ukraine are especially noteworthy, and could help boost the fortunes of Stellar.

 You should make your own assessment of the Stellar project before making an XLM purchase, but it is pretty obvious the market likes this project, and it has what looks like a bright future.